 In 2008, we kept eight of our ewe lambs and we named them after female vocalists.
 This has been a beautiful group of fleeces, and we have fun when skirting because so many of them are "rock stars"!
 All are 50/50 Rambouillet/CVM crosses with Jack as their sire.
 They are Dolly (Parton), Wynona (Judd), Bonnie (Raitt), Grace (Slick), Rosemary (Clooney), Melissa (Ethridge), Emmylou (Harris), and Madeline Mae (not a singer we know of - there has to be an exception!)

-In 2008 we also acquired a ewe lamb we named Aretha from Roy and Myrtle Dow of Black Pines Sheep, a beautiful dark grey to charcoal Romeldale/CVM who is adding her CVM genes to our breeding program.
+In 2008 we also acquired a ewe lamb we named Aretha from Roy and Myrtle Dow (pioneers in sheep raising for handspinners, now retired), a beautiful dark grey to charcoal Romeldale/CVM who is adding her CVM genes to our breeding program.
 2008 also produced Mr. Bojangles, fondly known as Bo.
 Bo is pure Rambouillet, sired by our Rambouillet ram Roscoe, and he is now one of our sire rams.

 2007 - Adding Romeldale/CVM Heritage Breed